Andre Agassi: 1999–2000: Return to glory and Career Super Slam

-2001–2003: Final Grand Slam titles
+2001–2003: Final major titles

 Agassi opened 2001 by successfully defending his Australian Open title with a straight-sets final win over Arnaud Clément.
 En route, he beat a cramping Rafter in five sets in front of a sell-out crowd in what turned out to be the Aussie's last Australian Open.
 At the French Open, Agassi lost in four sets in the quarter finals to Sébastien Grosjean.
 At Wimbledon, Agassi and Rafter met again in the semi-finals, where Agassi lost 8–6 in the fifth set.
 In the quarterfinals at the US Open, Agassi lost a 3-hour, 33 minute epic match with Sampras, 7–6, 6–7, 6–7, 6–7, with no breaks of serve during the 52-game match.
 Despite the setback, Agassi finished 2001 ranked No. 3, becoming the only male tennis player to finish a year ranked in the top 3 in three different decades.

 Injury forced Agassi to skip the 2002 Australian Open, where he was a two-time defending champion.
 He defended his Key Biscayne title beating Roger Federer in a four-set final.
 At the French Open, Agassi lost in four sets in the quarter finals to Juan Carlos Ferrero, making 87 unforced errors.
 At the US Open, Agassi overcame No.1 ranked and defending champion Lleyton Hewitt in the semi-finals.
 This led to what turned out to be the last duel between Agassi and Sampras in final of the US Open, which Sampras won in four sets and left Sampras with a 20–14 edge in their 34 career meetings.
 The match was the last of Sampras's career.
 Agassi's US Open finish, along with his Masters Series victories in Key Biscayne, Rome and Madrid, helped him finish 2002 as the oldest year-end No. 2 at 32 years and 8 months.